chriswyatt1/Trinity_to_SVM/README.md

 If locally, then you need to set the -profile flag to docker (and have docker installed and activated on your machine).

 `-profile docker`

+EXTRA: You can also run a test in Gitpod (this is a closed cloud developer environment, which is free with a GitHub account login).
+All you need to do is follow this URL to get there: https://gitpod.io/#https://github.com/chriswyatt1/Trinity_to_SVM.
+Then you can ruin the demo example run for free and see how it works.

 **Step 3.
 Run the script**